Radovan Grbović

-Radovan Grbović (Mratišić near Valjevo, c.
-1760–1832) was a knez and voivode in the First Serbian Uprising.
-He took over both positions after the death of his brother Milovan Grbović, and in 1811 he was reaffirmed as the duke of the Kolubara principality in the Valjevo Nahiya.

-In the period 1809-1813, he took part in the battles on the Drina, and during the time of relative calm, one of the commanders of the trench at Razanj.

-He also fought in the second insurrection but was soon pushed into the background by Miloš Obrenović.
-Radovan's son Luka Grbović also participated in the revolutionary wars under Miloš.
+Radovan Grbović (1760–1832) was a knez and vojvoda in the First Serbian Uprising.
+He took over both positions after the death of his brother Milovan Grbović,and in 1811 he was reaffirmed as the vojvoda of the Valjevska Kolubara knezina in the Valjevo nahiya.
+In the period 1809-1813, he took part in the battles on the Drina, and during the time of relative calm, was one of the commanders of the trench at Razanj.
+He also fought in the second uprising but was soon pushed into the background by Miloš Obrenović.
+His brother Luka Grbović also participated in second uprising.